anushkarao12/mini-projects-/README.md

 - **stopwatch.py** – A GUI stopwatch app using Tkinter.
 - **tEditor.py** – A basic text editor with save/open functionality.
 - **validator_credit_cards.py** – Validates credit card numbers (possibly using Luhn algorithm).
+- **puzzle_of _harry_potter.py** -  A logic-based inference game that uses propositional logic to solve magical mysteries inspired by the Harry Potter universe.

 ## ✅ Requirements